Mumbai: Boy kidnapped, abused, and abandoned near Eastern Freeway

-The boy was abducted when he was playing outside his house in Wadala on Monday evening; he was found near the Eastern Freeway by a taxi driver the next morning
+The 5-year-old boy was abducted when he was playing outside his house in Wadala on Monday evening; he was found near the Eastern Freeway by a taxi driver the next morning

 A five-year-old boy was kidnapped and sexually abused by an unidentified man on Monday.
 The victim was kidnapped outside his Wadala house and then abandoned on the Eastern Freeway.